Location and timetable

 Be warned: a major rugby league event takes place in Wellington on Saturday 18 November, so the city will be busy, and accommodation will be incredibly expensive or non-existent.
 So act now!

 We have made arrangements to hold a limited number of rooms at four hotels which are convenient to the conference venue.
 The rooms are available from Thursday until Sunday.
-All remaining rooms will be released on August 31.
+Remaining rooms will be released on August 31.

 We recommend strongly that you act immediately to book rooms!
-Below find contact details for these hotels; follow the “Link to book” to reserve the rooms and “special offers” they hold for participants at this meeting.
+Below find contact details for these hotels; follow the <Information for booking> or <Link to book> for details on how to reserve the rooms and “special offers” they hold for participants at this meeting.

-- The Thorndon Wellington by Rydges Link to book
+- The Thorndon Wellington by Rydges Information for booking

 - Park Hotel Link to book